hatari/hatari/readme.txt

 header files)!

-For compiling Hatari, you need a C compiler (preferably GNU C), and a working CMake installation (see http://www.cmake.org/ for details).
+For compiling Hatari, you need a C compiler (preferably GNU C), and a working CMake (v2.8 or newer) installation, see http://www.cmake.org/ for details.

 CMake can generate makefiles for various flavours of "Make" (like GNU-Make) and various IDEs like Xcode on Mac OS X. To run CMake, you've got to pass the